13 - PE Authenticode

 Limitations

-Regarding the PKCS #7 structure itself, LIEF is able to parse and process most of its elements.
-Nevertheless, the lief.PE.SignerInfo structure can embed attributes (authenticated or not) for which the ASN.1 structure can be public or not.
-As of LIEF v0.11.0 we do not support yet the following OIDs:
+Regarding the PKCS #7 structure, LIEF can parse and process most of its elements.
+However, the lief.PE.SignerInfo structure can embed attributes (authenticated or otherwise) whose ASN.1 structure may or may not be public.
+As of LIEF v0.11.0, the following OIDs are not yet supported:

 OID